OutThere-JWST/NISPureParallel/README.md

 ### Set Up NISPureParallel
 This comes in three steps:
-1) Clone this GitHub repository, note that the end products of this process can use of order ~TB.
+1) Clone this GitHub repository, note that the end products of this process can take up a few TB of disk space.
 2) `cd NISPureParallel`
+3) Pull the submodules (this command should be run whenever a change upstream has been committed to the submodules): `git submodule update --init --recursive`
-3) Create the snakemake environment: `conda/mamba env create -f snakemake.yaml`.
+4) Create the snakemake environment: `conda/mamba env create -f snakemake.yaml`.
 This environment includes the code necessary to run our Snakemake workflow, but also to download the NIRISS data and compute the overlapping regions, etc.

 ### Fetch NIRISS Data
 After activating the Snakemake environment, we can run the conveniently provided helper script.
 Make sure to run this from the top-level directory as such: `python ./resources/scripts/getFields.py`.
 This will download all UNCAL data associated with the pure-parallel programs.
 Warning this will take quite a while!